The Best Coffee Ice Cream

 - Spiked with Kahlua, a coffee liqueur, and infused with 3 tablespoons of espresso powder, this ice cream recipe is a coffee lover’s dream.

-- And if you’re worried about the caffeine, use decaffeinated instant coffee instead of espresso powder.
+- PRO-Tip: If you’re worried about caffeine, use decaffeinated instant coffee instead of espresso powder.
 The flavor won’t suffer!

 Frequently Asked Questions